kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 Kanidm provide a unix daemon that runs on any client that wants to use pam and nsswitch integration.
 This is provided as the daemon can cache the accounts for users who have unreliable networks or leave the site where kanidm is.
+The cache is also able to cache missing-entry responses to reduce network traffic and main server load.
 Additionally, the daemon means that the pam and nsswitch integration libraries can be small, helping to reduce the attack surface of the machine.